-So many people often say to me "I really should come to the synagogue, but...
-"There are so many good "reasons" for not attending regularly.
+So many people often say to me "I really should come to the synagogue, but...."
+There are so many good "reasons" for not attending regularly.
 Blizzards in the winter, heat in the summer, regular tee-off times and bowling leagues, beautician and orthodontist appointments, tennis and ski lessons.

-But during the holiday season, we are reminded of the ephemeral nature of all of these endeavors and we are urged to place ourselves in contact with the life-giving ideals of our tradition.
+But during this holiday season, we are reminded of the ephemeral nature of all of these endeavors and we are urged to place ourselves in contact with the life-giving ideals of our tradition.
 Regular prayer on Shabbat morning is a wonderful expression of the Jewish soul and gives it both depth and understanding.
-It is a time for us to affirm community and strengthen the connections we have with other members of our congregation.